ConSol/sakuli/docs/sakuli-api.md

 Enters the given text one character/key after another using keyDown/keyUp.
 <p/>
 About the usable Key constants see documentation of Key.
-The function use a subset of a US-QWERTY PC keyboard layout to type the text.
+The function could also type UTF-8 unicode characters, if the OS supports it.
 The text is entered at the current position of the focus.

 **Params**